jleiva19/Unity_JsonTable/README.md

 - Right now the file must be, and can only be on StreamingAssets under the name of `JsonChallenge.json`, it would be nice leaving a public field on the inspector or during runtime so the file can be changed during runtime, also allowing more than one file.

+- There might be some repeated code, need to check that to make it more clean and human friendly.

   ------